lehidavet/soc-phishing-email-analysis-lab/README.md

 Key points analyzed in the email header and body:

-- Sender display name not clearly tied to a well-known legitimate service.
+- Sender **display name** not clearly tied to a well-known legitimate service.
-- Actual sender email address not belonging to a corporate domain or a recognized identity provider for “SecureID”.
+- Actual sender email address not belonging to a corporate domain or a recognized identity provider for **“SecureID”**.
 - Password reset link domain different from typical identity provider or Gmail domains.
-- Strong sense of urgency in the wording (“permanently locked”, “24 hours”) and threat of account loss.
+- Strong sense of urgency in the wording (*“permanently locked”, “24 hours”*) and threat of account loss.
-- No personalized user information (name or specific data), generic messaging.
+- No personalized user information (**name or specific data**), generic messaging.

 ![Header of Show Original](./images/show-original-header.png)